I go by Meg for short and I support

 → get super clear about what’s most important,

-→ take actions based in your integrity with more ease, and
+→ and take actions based in your integrity.

-While coaching inspiring leaders in our democracy, I’ve witnessed clients save themselves months of overthinking and inaction.
-Coaching helps you flip the script and makes it possible to create big impacts while also not depleting your energy stores.
+I’ve witnessed clients save themselves months of overthinking and inaction.
+Coaching helps you flip the script and makes it possible to create impacts for the change you seek while not depleting your energy stores.

 You'll respond to urgency without feeling rushed.